NES / Famicom Architecture

 We could go on and on talking about it, but to give an outline: BCD is useful for applications that require treating each decimal place separately (for instance, a digital clock).
 However, it requires more storage since each 8-bit word can only encode up to the decimal number 99 - whereas traditional binary can encode up to 255.

 In any case, Ricoh deliberately broke BCD mode in its chip by severing the control lines that activate it.
-This was presumably done to avoid paying royalties to MOS, since BCD was patented by them (and the legislation that enabled to copyright integrated circuit layouts in the United States wasn’t enacted until 1984 [11]).
+This was presumably done to avoid paying royalties to MOS, since BCD was patented by them (and the legislation that enabled copyrighting integrated circuit layouts in the United States wasn’t enacted until 1984 [14]).

 Memory

-Both Ricoh 2A03 and MOS 6502 feature an 8-bit data bus and a 16-bit address bus, which allows them to access up to 64 KB of memory.
+Both Ricoh 2A03 and MOS 6502 feature an 8-bit data bus and a 16-bit address bus, which allow them to access up to 64 KB of memory.
 So, how did Nintendo fill that memory space?

 On one side, the motherboard contains a chip providing 2 KB of Static RAM (SRAM) [15].
 Nintendo calls this area ‘Work RAM’ (WRAM) and can be used to store: